SBS 50196 INDIVIDUAL INVESTIGATION IN SOCIAL AND BEHAVIORAL SCIENCES 1-3 Credit Hours

 Grade Mode: Standard Letter

-SBS 73020 ADVANCED METHODS IN PREVENTION SCIENCE 3 Credit Hours
+SBS 73020 ADVANCED RESEARCH METHODS IN PREVENTION SCIENCE 3 Credit Hours

 Focuses primarily on advanced quantitative methods in the application of prevention science.